Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Espresso grounds need to be tamped with about 30 pounds of even pressure.
 That’s hard to achieve with plastic.
 Choose a tamper that feels comfortable in your hand and has some heft to it.

 It’s essential that your tamper fit snugly in your portafilter basket so the grounds near the edges get pressed just as hard as those in the middle.
 The most common size is about 58mm, but you must check.
+(Learn more about why portafilter size matters here.)
 Otherwise, when you run the water through, it will seek the path of least resistance and you won’t get an even extraction.

 Some tampers are calibrated and allow you to set the pressure threshold.
 They make a sound when you’ve pressed hard enough.
 That’s a bit of a gimmick, though.
 With practice, you’ll learn how much pressure is enough.